 I know it is only day one of your 5 days in Tokyo but the 100 Yen Daiso shop is the biggest 100 Yen shop in Japan and the perfect place to get some cheap souvenirs.

-After you have seen your fill in Harajuku my next recommendation for your 5 days in Tokyo is a visit to one of the most important Shinto Shrines in Tokyo.
+After you have seen your fill in Harajuku there are other Tokyo attractions close by.
+I recommend a visit to one of the most important Shinto Shrines in Tokyo.
 The Meiji Shrine.

 When you want to make your wish, throw a coin (best is a 50 yen coin with the whole in the middle) into the collection box.
 In case there is a bell you should now ring it to wake the gods.
 Bow twice, make your wish, clap twice and bow once more to conclude.